exasol/virtual-schemas/README.md

 This is an open source project which is officially supported by Exasol.
 For any question, you can contact our support team.

+**NOTE: For reporting an issue for a specific dialect, please do it in the dialect repository (see the Supported Data Sources above)**

 # Table of Contents

 ## Information for Users